dbolgheroni/splitbill/README.md

 Note that Dan appears on the first line, but he didn't pay anything at all.
 Erin paid something, but didn't split anything else with the others.

 It ignores the lines with incorrect input formats.
+Note also that trailing commas add fields of empty names, and thus can affect the results.
+This is common on some suites like LibreOffice where saving a Calc spreadsheet in csv format usually leave these extra commas.

 Running *spbill* should give the following output: